RealismusModding/FS17_seasons/README.md

 ### Seasons
 - Plowable snow in the winter!
-- Soil is frozen in the winter, you can't work on it
+- Soil temperature is properly modelled using thermnodynamic equations and historical data which introduces interesting aspects like soil is frozen in the winter and sometimes in the first few days of spring, so you can't work on it
 - Changed the weather system to fit the seasons
   - Rainy in autumn
   - Sunny in summer